UGA-CSBL/rna-seq-snakemake/README.md

 snakemake -c <num-of-cores> --use-conda
 ```

-This will genrate the following directories:
+This pipeline will genrate the following subdirectories in the `results/` directory:

 -   `annotation/`: GENCODE reference files, Salmon index files, and STAR index files.
 -   `qc/`: directory for FastQC and MultiQC output.
-- `quant/`: directory for Salmon output.
+-   `salmon/`: directory for Salmon output.
 -   `star/`: directory for STAR output.
+-   `deseq2/`: directory for differential expression analysis results.